cowlingj/ecommerce-backend/cms/README.md

 helm install [--name <RELEASE_NAME>] ./chart
 ```

-The admin UI is available bu default at `http://<HOST>:3000/`.
+The admin UI is available bu default at `http://<HOST>:3000/cms/admin`.
-A graphql endpoint is exposed at `http://<HOST>:3000/graphql`,
+A graphql endpoint is exposed at `http://<HOST>:3000/cms/graphql`.
-in development mode the playground is also available here.

 ### Configuration